MicroPython on the S1 Module

 Displays one of the following causes for the last reset.
 After calling this function, the reset cause is atomatically cleared to

-No resets since power on, or the reset cause has already been read RESET_CAUSE_SOFT
+RESET_CAUSE_NONERESET_CAUSE_NONENo resets since power on, or the reset cause has already been read RESET_CAUSE_SOFTLast reset via machine.reset()RESET_CAUSE_LOCKUPSystem was reset from a CPU lockup or crash RESET_CAUSE_GPIO_WAKESystem woken up from deep sleep by a Pininterrupt

 machine.power_down()